-“Microsoft is an avenue for us to make revenue.
-I think it’s going to help us get out there,” the 34-year-old Harmon says.
-“But I think what’s going to make it for us that helps us is our direct sales and changing the way we deliver our product.”
+“Microsoft was an avenue for us to make revenue.
+It helped us get out there,” says Harmon, now a member of the Voile Manufacturing team.
+“But I think what made it for us (Sentury Snowboards) that helped us was our direct sales and changing the way we delivered our product.”

-How Sentury got to where it is today is more indirect.
-About 10 years ago, Harmon, who earned a biology degree at Dominican, was sharing a four-bedroom house near campus with a couple other Dominican grads: Sean Harmon (no relation) and Mike Adams.
+How Sentury, based in Reno, got to where it is today is more indirect.
+About 13 years ago, Harmon, who earned a biology degree at Dominican, shared a four-bedroom house near campus with a couple other Dominican grads: Sean Harmon (no relation) and Mike Adams.
 With Sean’s expertise in art, Mike’s marketing background and Ben’s technical know-how, they started building snowboards in the shed.

 Their boards somehow caught the eye of the owner of Ravenswood Winery, who asked them to build him three boards.
 The next order was for 50.
 The next order was for 300.

 “We didn’t really know where it was going to go.
 It was a hobby, a labor-of-love kind of thing."

 “If you’re motivated you’re going to find someone in the area who’s going to help you get started,” Harmon says.